Things To Do

 Biking and Hiking

 An extensive trail system is managed throughout the county providing numerous options.
 Whether it be the 68 mile Cedar Valley Nature Trail between Waterloo connecting Johnson County, or mountain biking at Wanatee Park.
 Maybe you just want to take a stroll in the outdoors and see what nature has to offer.
+Mountain Bike trail is currently closed at Wanatee Park for 2021 due to derecho damage.

 Visit our Parks, Trails and Natural Areas page and we'll see you along the trail!